terrychild/only-connect/docs/connections-blog/connections.md

 *   Add a timer to add some extra pressure.
 *   Once you get down to the last two groups, make it so you can only enter three incorrect guesses, before failing.

-In addition, I could make it more accessible by adding a hint system which reveals the link for one of the undiscovered groups if you have too many incorrect guesses.
+In addition, I also had some thoughts about making it more accessible by adding a hint system which reveals the link for one of the undiscovered groups if you have too many incorrect guesses.

 ## Conclusion